IuliiaZaitova/code_slingers/README.md

-# Foobar
+# Software Project by team CODE SLINGERS for the Language Generation Task course at Saarland University.

-Software Project by team CODE SLINGERS for the Language Generation Task course at Saarland University.
+While there is already some Humor Generation work out there using given word context, in this project we explore Humor Generation given images.

 ## Introduction